nusaseldi/palmepenguins-classification/README.md

+# Palmer Penguins Classification

-Hello!
+### Hello!
 This dataset is from palmerpenguins package that contains the data about penguins who live on Palmer Archipelago (Antarctica).
 The goal here is to classify the gender of penguins using XGboost model